|

 fraternal twins Non-identical twins; two individuals born at the same time, but developing from two separate zygotes.
 See also: identical twins.

-freemartin A female fraternal twins that develops male traits due to the influence in the uterus of male hormones from its male sibling when the fetal circulations are continuous.
+freemartin A female fraternal twin that develops male traits due to the influence in the uterus of male hormones from its male sibling when the fetal circulations are continuous (the term is usually used in connection with cattle, although the condition occurs, too, in sheep, goats and pigs).

 fringillid Belonging to a family, Fringillidae, of small seed-eating finches, of which the canaries, siskins, and similar birds are members.

-frontoparietal Pertaining to the frontal and parietal bones.
+frontoparietal /FRUNT-oh-pə-RYE-ə-təl/ Pertaining to the frontal and parietal bones.

-fructose (Fru) Levulose or fruit sugar; a simple monosaccharide present in corn syrup and honey, and many fruits.
+fructose (Fru) (also levulose or fruit sugar) A simple monosaccharide present in corn syrup and honey, and many fruits.
 Fructose is an isomer of glucose.
 MOLECULAR STRUCTURE

 fructose-1-phosphate (F1P) The product of phosphorylation of fructose catalyzed by hepatic fructokinase.
 MOLECULAR STRUCTURE